- Category: About GWOPA

-The GWOPA Secretariat, hosted by UN-HABITAT in Nairobi, Kenya, is driven by an international Steering Committee and supported by a global network of partners and members.
+The GWOPA Secretariat, hosted by UN-HABITAT in Barcelona, Spain, is driven by an international Steering Committee and supported by a global network of partners and members.
 GWOPA counts amongst its supporters utility associations on all continents representing thousands of water utilities, regional development banks, international financial institutions, labour unions, civil society organizations, development partners, and learning institutes.

 Click the image to download GWOPA new brochure.

 GWOPA’s direct goal is to promote and enable impactful WOPs.
 It does this by creating awareness about WOPs, producing and sharing knowledge and tools, and rallying the funds and political backing to enable effective WOPs practice.

 GWOPA is ultimately contributing to the Millennium Develop Goals of halving the proportion of the world’s population that remains unserved by adequate water and sanitation services.
 WOPs make the greatest contribution through capacity enhancement, while helping to catalyze the change required to increase access to the poor.

 From the beginning, GWOPA has worked to grow its partner network and gain from the diverse strengths of partners in the implementation of all activities.
 Key partners include international agencies, regional development banks and funding agencies, utility associations, and a wide range of stakeholders from the water supply and sanitation sector worldwide.

 GWOPA Foundation Meeting in Nairobi, Janary 2009